AdobeDocs/experience-platform.en/help/edge/fundamentals/user-agent-client-hints.md

 Adobe Experience Cloud solutions utilize the [!DNL User-Agent] strings in various ways.

-* Adobe Analytics utilizes the [!DNL User-Agent] string to create reports that describe the distributions of operating systems, browsers, and devices used to visit a website.
+* Adobe Analytics utilizes the [!DNL User-Agent] string to augment and derive additional information related to operating systems, browsers, and devices used to visit a website.
 * Adobe Audience Manager and Adobe Target qualify end-users for segmentation and personalization campaigns, based on the information provided by the [!DNL User-Agent] string.

 ## Introducing User-Agent Client Hints {#ua-ch}